 Looking for a vacation spent camping beside a lake?
 Sonoma County's the destination for that, too, either at Spring Lake Regional Park or Lake Sonoma.

-Vacationing at Spring Lake, located in the scenic hills along Santa Rosa's eastern edge, you'll enjoy the best of two worlds.
-At your campsite and throughout the park, you'll feel far from civilization — but you’ll still be close to sophisticated urban conveniences and have easy access to Sonoma County’s wine country and other attractions.
+Vacationing at Spring Lake Regional Park, located in the scenic hills along Santa Rosa's eastern edge, you'll enjoy the best of two worlds.
+At your campsite and throughout the park, you'll feel far from civilization - but you'll still be close to sophisticated urban conveniences and have easy access to Sonoma County's wine country and other attractions.

 Spring Lake's 350 acres include the 72-acre body of water that gave the park its name, along with a spring-fed swimming lagoon (with an inflatable water park), ponds, oak woodlands, grasslands, meadows and, in spring and early summer, a diversity of wildflowers.

 Spring Lake's 31 year-round campsites (for tents, trailers and RVs) are nestled into oak woodlands above the lake and come equipped with a fire ring and picnic table.
 Campground amenities include potable water, restrooms with electrical outlets, flush toilets and showers, and a dump station (no RV hook-ups available).
 Download a campground map.
 For more information about camping at Spring Lake, visit this page.

 In addition to tent and RV camping, Spring Lake has three small, rustic, and eco-friendly cabins.
 These simple cabins - which have no electricity, running water, or bathrooms - can be reserved (two cabins are ADA-accessible).
 Beds with mattresses are provided, and campers can bring a sleeping bag or their own linens.
 Cooking can be accomplished outside the cabin on the site's barbecue grill.
 Running water and bathroom facilities are nearby.
 For more information, read the Cabin Guide.